Custom-Roles-for-TTT/TTT-Jingle-Jam-Roles-2022/README.md

-ttt_krampus_naughty_traitors            1    // Whether traitors should be automatically marked as naughty ttt_krampus_naughty_innocent_damage     1    // Whether players who damage innocents should be marked as naughty ttt_krampus_naughty_jester_damage       1    // Whether players who damage jesters should be marked as naughty
+ttt_krampus_naughty_traitors            1    // Whether traitors should be automatically marked as naughty ttt_krampus_naughty_innocent_damage     1    // Whether players who damage innocents should be marked as naughty ttt_krampus_naughty_jester_damage       1    // Whether players who damage jesters should be marked as naughty ttt_krampus_release_delay               2    // The number of seconds a victim is stunned for when they released from being carried ttt_krampus_carry_duration              30   // The number of seconds a victim can be carried for ttt_krampus_struggle_interval           0.25 // The number of seconds between victim struggles while being carried ttt_krampus_struggle_reduction          0.25 // The number of seconds a struggle reduces carry duration by
 ```

 ## Special Thanks